-There are other rewordings of Articles 2 and 3 in May 1990, in an article in 'Fortnight' magazine Mary Robinson made a case for constitutional amendment.
+In May 1990 in an article in Fortnight magazine Mary Robinson made a case for constitutional amendment.

-The Supreme Courts judgement in the McGimpsey case interpreted the territorial claim in Article 2 of the Constitution as a "constitutional imperative".
+The Supreme Court in the McGimpsey case interpreted the territorial claim in Article 2 of the Republic's Constitution as a "constitutional imperative".
 This judgement disturbed the perceived balance in this highly sensitive political area.
-Robinson argues
+Mary Robinson argues-

-"that it is the responsibility of the government and ultimately of the people if it is senses that there is a shortfall in the laws undermining peace and reconciliation on this small island."
+"....that it is the responsibility of the Government and ultimately of the people if it is sensed that there is a shortfall in the laws undermining peace and reconciliation on this small island."

-The McGimpsey case was based on the ambiguity of Article 1 of the Anglo Irish Agreement whereby the two Governments affirm that any change in the status of Northern Ireland would only come about with the consent of the majority of the people of Northern Ireland.
+The McGimpsey case was based on the ambiguity of Article 1 of the Anglo-Irish Agreement whereby the two Governments affirmed that any change in the status of Northern Ireland would only come about with the consent of the majority of the people of Northern Ireland.

-It is due to this ambiguity that Robinson suggests that the territorial claim in Article 2 should be modified.
-This could have been done by writing into the Articles the substance of the guarantee in Article 1 of the Anglo Irish Agreement.
-Article 2 would then read as follows:- and Article 3 would read
+Mary Robinson suggests that the territorial claim in Article 2 should be modified by writing into the Constitution the substance of the guarantee in Article 1 of the Anglo-Irish Agreement.
+Article 2 would then read-

-2. The national territory consists of the whole island of Ireland, its island and the territorial seas.
-This shall not be held to mean that there will be any change in the status of Northern Ireland other than with the consent of the majority of the people of Northern Ireland"
+"The national territory consists of the whole island of Ireland, its islands and the territorial seas.
+This shall not be held to mean that there will be any change in the status of Northern Ireland other than with the consent of the majority of the people of Northern Ireland."